Lepidoptera

 What are Cabbage White Butterflies?

-Cabbage white butterfly has white wings, with distinctive dusty black spots and is around 40mm across.
+Cabbage white butterfly has distinctive dusty-looking white wings, with small black spots, about 40mm across.
 The adult butterflies lay their eggs on the underside of leaves.
-The larvae (caterpillars) hatch out and begin to chew on the leaves, so it’s the caterpillar stage that does the damage.
+Their larvae (caterpillars) are responsible for all the damage, when they hatch out and begin to chew on the leaves.

 The blue-green velvety textured caterpillars are very small and hard to spot at first.
 Eventually they reach about 30mm in length; at that size they're capable of completely skeletonising the leaves of vegetables.
-They begin by chewing holes into the outer leaves, before burrowing into the inner heart of the plant and devouring the developing baby leaves.
+On hearting vegetables like cabbages and cauliflowers, the caterpillars begin by chewing holes into the outer leaves, before burrowing into the inner heart of the plant and eating the developing baby leaves.

 Symptoms